otammato/3_Kubernetes_FullStackApp_Deployment_on_AWS_EKS/README.md

             - containerPort: 3306
           env:
             - name: MYSQL_ROOT_PASSWORD
               value: "12345678" # the standard security practice for Kubernetes is to manage passwords through a separate secrets.yaml file.
-For the simplicity I am not doing it here.
+For the simplicity and demo purposes I am not doing it here.
 ---
 apiVersion: v1
 kind: Service